-Cate has a BA in Photojournalism from Boston University and an MA in Mass Communications from the University of Leicester.
-Her focus is on media representation, its effects on larger culture, and its power to change social attitudes.
+Cate has a BA in Photojournalism from Boston University and a Masters in Mass Communications from the University of Leicester.
+Her focus is on media representation, its wider influence, and its power to changed social attitudes.

 My film reviews are framed in a feminist media studies context.
 Examining film texts from the perspective of race and representation and the political economy of the film industry is also a key component of my work, as can be seen in my reviews of the films Get Out, Mad Max Fury Road and What Happened To Monday.

 As a feminist writer I'm very invested in the stories that are privileged as we approach #peakTV.
 My television reviews take a wider look at the context in which television is produced, the stories that are told, the tropes that are recycled and how they are subverted or reinforced, as can be seen in my reviews of The Handmaid's Tale, The Flash and Still Star-Crossed.

 Music is a critical part of how we all experience pop culture.
 I explore the way cultural context can change our relationship to the music we love and the mediated images and celebrity narratives that are created around our pop stars with regard to race, class and gender, as seen in my exploration of the media narrative around Kesha's album Rainbow, and my examination of the socio-political implications of Cardi B's public pregnancy.

 These essays take a broader look at current cultural stories and provide a political take on pop culture and celebrity news stories in the news cycle, as seen in this reflection on #MeToo and Aziz Ansari.